namark/filetools/README.md

 ## glue.cpp
 Assembles a file(s) split by [shred](#shredcpp) program according to specified .info file(s). <br />
-When run without parameters enters interactive mode, expecting a list of .info files to "glue", input on spearate lines (not just separted with whitespace). <br />
+When run without parameters enters interactive mode, expecting a list of .info files to "glue", input on separate lines (not just separated with whitespace). <br />
 Does not modify or delete the input files or associated pieces. <br />
 Any errors will likely terminate the program.